 I have been getting into the Easter spirit lately (mostly with candy) and I had a fun idea for a simple Preschool Easter Learning Game using paint chips I got from the home improvement center.
 This game took a few minutes to put together but offers a number of ways for kids to practice reading and making words.
-If your kids are a little younger, try our Easter Egg Letter Match to help kids with their letter-matching skills.
+For more Easter activities, try our Easter Egg Letter Match to help kids with their letter-matching skills.

-Head to your local home improvement store and grab some paint chips in pastel colors.
-For this activity try to get the larger paint chips rather than the ones that look like a bookmark.
-Draw and cut some eggs out of the paint chips.
+STEP 1: Draw and cut some eggs out of the paint chips.
 I was able to get 2 eggs for this Easter egg game out of each of the larger paint chips.

-I wrote some endings for CVC (consonant-vowel-consonant) words on some eggs and and consonants that could be used to make words on other eggs.
+STEP 2: Write some endings for CVC (consonant-vowel-consonant) words on some eggs and consonants that could be used to make words on other eggs.
 The endings I used were -an, -at, -ig, -ug, -it, -ag, -un, -et, -ot.
 I used the following consonants: c, s, r, t, b, h, p, f, and m.

-I gave her one word ending egg and some eggs that had consonants on them.
-She pushed various letters next to the word ending card and sounded them out until she found ones that made a word.
+STEP 3: Give your child one word ending egg and some eggs that have consonants on them.
+They can push various letters next to the word ending cards and sound them out until they found the ones that make a word.

-Once she got used to the ending sound, in this case -et, she was easily able to switch the beginning letter and figure out what it said.
+Once kids get used to the ending sound, in this case -et, it will be easy to switch the beginning letter and figure out what it says.

 Have you ever made anything with paint chips?
 I would love to hear how you have used them in the past.